stytchauth/stytch-react-example/README.md

 1. Copy the .env_template to your own .env file (`cp .env_template .env`)
 2. Fill in the placeholder values for `STYTCH_PROJECT_ID`, `STYTCH_SECRET`, and `REACT_APP_STYTCH_PUBLIC_TOKEN` in your .env file.
 Get your Stytch API credentials from the API keys in your [Stytch dashboard](https://stytch.com/dashboard/api-keys).
-3. Add `http://localhost:3000/authenticate` as a valid sign-up and login URL on your [Stytch dashboard](https://stytch.com/dashboard/redirect-urls).
+3. Add `http://localhost:3000/authenticate` as a valid sign-up and login redirect URL on your [Stytch Dashboard](https://stytch.com/dashboard/redirect-urls).
+4. Configure the Stytch JavaScript SDK by visiting the [Stytch Dashboard](https://stytch.com/dashboard/sdk-configuration):
+   - Add `http://localhost:3000` as an authorized domain.
+   - Enable the LoginOrCreate option for Email Magic Links.

 ## Quick start